MaibornWolff/codecharta/gh-pages/_docs/07-01-new-to-code.md

 # Branching / Releasing

-We create Pull Requests to master after implementing a feature or fixing a bug.
+We create Pull Requests to the `main` branch after implementing a feature or fixing a bug.
 There is no release or development branch.
-We never push on master directly.
+We never push on `main` directly.
 Please take a look at our [contributing guidelines](https://github.com/MaibornWolff/codecharta/blob/master/CONTRIBUTING.md) before you start comitting.

 # Travis CI